Lucy-Glanville-Brown/battleships/README.md

 * Computers guesses are randomly generated
 * Computers guesses are checked against the user board
 * Message to user to display if the computer guess was a hit or miss
+* User and computer scores calculated and printed to terminal
+* Turns remaining calculated and printed to the terminal
+* Continue playing option for the user to input y/n
 * Users board updated with hit or miss and re-printed
 * Computers board updated with hit or miss and re-printed
-* User and computer scores calculated and printed to terminal
-* Turns remaining calculated and printed to the terminal
 * If user has hit 5 ships display message for winning game and end game
 * If computer has hit 5 ships display message for losing game and end game
 * If user has run out of turns display message and end game